 Yesterday, Kerala’s chief minister Pinarayi Vijayan launched ‘Swatantra’, which is considered the world’s largest integrated Free and Open Source IT facility in the government sector.
 It’s actually an initiative of the International Centre for Free and Open Source Software (ICFOSS) and aimed to provide restriction-free access to information for sustainable economic development.

 What is FOSS?

-Coming to ICFOSS, it’s basically an institute of Kerala government responsible for marketing and popularizing FOSS at a world-level.
+Coming to ICFOSS, it’s basically an institute of the Kerala government responsible for marketing and popularizing FOSS at a world level.
 If you are unaware, let me tell you that FOSS is not a thing.

 Host Your Own Software Treasure Hunt

-ICFOSS has also been conducting a free online software treasure hunt for the last seven years called ‘Swatantra international conference.’
-Users can also host their won treasure hunts within an hour.
-The website’s source code released by SPACE is available on Github under GPL 3.
+ICFOSS has also been conducting a free online software treasure hunt for the last seven years called the ‘Swatantra international conference.’
+Users can also host their own treasure hunts within an hour.
+The website’s source code released by SPACE is available on GitHub under GPL 3.